kworam/ProcScript/README.md

 The following `paramType` values are allowed:

 *	"boolean"
-	parameter value must be a JavaScript boolean
+	The parameter value must be a JavaScript boolean.

 *	"number"
-	parameter value must be a JavaScript number
+	The parameter value must be a JavaScript number.

 *	"string"
-	parameter value must be a JavaScript string
+	The parameter value must be a JavaScript string.

-*	*constructor function*
+*	*class constructor function*
-	parameter value must be an `instanceof` the constructor function
+	The parameter value must be an `instanceof` the class.

 *	null
-	No type checking is performed, parameter value may be any type
+	No type checking is performed, the parameter value may be any type.

 `paramDir`